Samuel B. Chilton: Early life and education

 Chilton was born on May 27, 1900, in Remington, Virginia, the son of Charles Blackwell Chilton and Harriet Whiting Scott Glassell Hamilton.
-He studied at the Virginia Polytechnic Institute between 1918 and 1920 and the at the University of Virginia from where he graduated with a Bachelor of Arts in 1921.
+He studied at the Virginia Polytechnic Institute between 1918 and 1920 and then at the University of Virginia from where he graduated with a Bachelor of Arts in 1921.
 He also studied at the Virginia Theological Seminary and graduated in 1924 with a Bachelor of Divinity.
 He married Harriet Harrington McMillan on September 3, 1925, and together had three children.
 He was awarded a Doctor of Divinity in 1957.

-Ordained Ministry
+Ordained ministry

 In June 1924, Chilton was ordained deacon and became deacon-in-charge of St Paul's Church in Hanover, Virginia.
 A year later, in June 1925, he was ordained priest by Bishop William Cabell Brown of Virginia.
 He was appointed rector of the same church in 1925 and served there till 1941.
 He also served as rector St Peter's Church in Talleysville, Virginia from 1928 till 1938.
 From 1941 to 1954, he served as secretary-treasurer of the Diocese of Virginia, and then in 1954 became the Archdeacon of Virginia, a post he retained till 1960.